Nikuez95/nk-repair/README.md

-Here is a preview [OUTDATE]:
+# Preview [OUTDATE]:
 https://www.youtube.com/watch?v=pLy_v4SeA34&t

-YOU MUST HAVE A PROGRESS BARS, LIKE THIS:
+# Dependencies [OPTIONAL]:

+• IF YOU DON'T WANT IT, THAN YOU MUST DELETE THE LINE " 44, 83 and 111"  IN THE client.lua

 https://forum.cfx.re/t/release-progress-bars-1-0-standalone/526287

-IF YOU DON'T WANT IT, THAN YOU MUST DELETE THE LINE " 44, 83 and 111"  IN THE client.lua